 The Company currently does not have a formal induction program for new Directors.
-The most recently appointed Non-Executive Director, Mr Winser, already had a wealth of knowledge about the business and operations of the Company by virtue of his previous role as Managing Director.
 The Company does however make available to new Directors past Board papers and Board minutes as well as the Company's Constitution and key policies and codes of practice.